1. Home

 Aylsham Ellsh’m

-Cley Clay but nowadays Cly, rhyming with eye
+Cley Clay, from the Anglo-Saxon name Claeg, meaning clay, but nowadays more commonly pronounced Cly, rhyming with eye

 Coltishall Colts’ll with Colt- rhyming with bolt